 Everything You Need to Know About the Route From Anchorage to Homer

-There have been minimal delays due to road construction or smoke on the Sterling Highway.
+There have been minimal delays due to road construction on the Sterling Highway.
 Our guests have been reporting no delays as of late.
 You can check out the road alerts at 511 Alaska.

 Would You Rather: Plane, Train, or Shuttle?

 No matter what travel method you choose to get to Homer, you’ll still experience 225 beautiful, scenic miles from Anchorage to Homer.
 If you choose to drive and enjoy four to five hours of designated scenic byway that emulates a national park!
 If you don’t want to put hundreds of miles of your trusted family vehicle, utilize a car rental service.

 Or, choose to fly!
 Homer is only 110 miles from Anchorage as the crow flies, and commuter airline Ravn Alaska can get you to your final destination in just 35 minutes!
 This way, you can add almost a full day to your trip by cutting back on travel time.
 Upon descent, look out your window for incredible views of the Kachemak Bay!

 One newer way to travel from Anchorage to Homer is via shuttle service.
 Alaska Bus Company can get you from Anchorage to Homer in one day for less than $100 per ticket!
 You can’t beat the price, and you’ll see all the same scenic views you would taking a car.
 It runs along Seward Highway and passes by Cook Inlet.

 As of now, the bus holds 22 passengers and runs on Mondays, Wednesdays, and Fridays from June through September.
 Fun fact: the vehicle runs on recycled vegetable oil!
 Feel good about your auto travel when you utilize this service!